-Most mentees (86%) said they had attained the knowledge and skills to assist them in engaging and collaborating with industry, while two thirds of our industry mentors were engaged, or planning to engage, in their mentee’s academic research, their research group and/or their organisation.
+Most mentees (79%) said they had attained the knowledge and skills to assist them in engaging and collaborating with industry, while 92% of our industry mentors have agreed and plan to maintain contact with their mentee.

 The positive effects of these industry-academia collaborations are felt on both sides of the mentoring partnership.